rtgarden/minecraftacademy/starthere/basicfighting.md

  two varieties, both poisonous, smaller blue one fits through a single block hole.

  found in abandoned mineshafts, along with cobwebs.
+Cave spiders are not slowed by cobwebs.

- becomes nuetral in light level 10 or more.
+ becomes nuetral in light level 10 or more. milk is the poison antidote administered using a bucket.

 skeletons: (undead)